 |Summer II 2019 – Sorrento, Italy||click here for price||click here for dates||SOISU2A, SOISU2B, SOISU2C, SOISU2D|

 Possible U.S. Credits: 3-6 semester credits per summer session.
 Students may take 3 or 6 credits during one summer session, consisting of classes and/or internship.
 It is not mandatory to take Italian language during the summer session, unless you are doing an internship.

 Final transcript is issued by Jacksonville University.
 Classes are taken with other American and foreign students.

 Sorrento, Italy – Summer Course Offerings at Sant’Anna Institute

-All students MUST get a total of 4 classes approved by their academic advisor, in case of changes in course availability or schedule conflicts.
-That way, if a class is full or cancelled, or if 2 of the classes you want to take meet at the same time, you’ll already have back-up classes that you know your school will accept.
+All students MUST get a total of 4 classes approved by their home institution, in case of changes in course availability or schedule conflicts.
+That way, if a class is full or cancelled, or if 2 of the classes you want to take meet at the same time, you’ll already have back-up classes that your school will accept.
 When you pre-register for classes (this happens after you’re accepted), you will have to list a total of 4 possible classes on your registration form, in order of preference.

 - Classes are worth 3 U.S. semester credits, unless otherwise noted.

 - Students can earn a total of 3 or 6 credits, consisting of classes and/or internship.